Employee and Retirement Benefits

 Sierra College offers voluntary dental coverage through Delta Dental.
 You have the opportunity to choose from a DHMO plan or three (3) PPO dental plan options.
 Each type of plan has unique advantages.
 Understanding the differences between them helps you choose the coverage that best meets the needs of you and your family.

-You and your dependents have access to three (3) voluntary vision coverage plans through Superior Vision.
+You and your dependents have access to three (3) voluntary vision coverage plans through Vision Service Plan (VSP).
 The plans pay benefits for both in-network and out-of-network services.
 However, you will receive maximum value from your vision benefits when you choose in-network providers.
 If you see a network provider, you will pay copays for most services.
 If you receive care outside the network, you will need to pay the full cost and file a claim to be reimbursed for a portion of the costs.